stevanpopo/ga-wdi-project-one/README.md

 * **Power of modular code.** Once I refactored my code, it became very easy to add additional features.
 * **Call functions in their logical places.** I ran into a few issues where I had called functions somewhere that worked temporarily, but later in the process became the reason for a bug.
 In the future, from the beginning I'll think more about the best place to call certain functions.
 * **Console.log everything when big fixing!**

+## Contact Me
+Feel free to ask me questions about this project or anything else [on twitter](https://twitter.com/StevanPopo).

+You can also find me on [LinkedIn](https://www.linkedin.com/in/stevanpopovic/) or over on [my personal site](http://www.stevanpopovic.com/).